CGJennings/se3docs/docs/um-release-notes.md

 #### High DPI support

 Several new classes have been added to facilitate high DPI display support, and methods such as `ResourceKit.getIcon(resUrl)` have been updated to return DPI-aware results.
-Many are also potentially useful for drawing game components.
+Many of these classes can also be used to support smart multi-resolution drawing for game components.
 [See this page for more information.](dm-high-dpi.md)

 #### Themed colour palette